Lincoln and Douglas debates begin.

 Washington.
 His remarks on civil liberty become known as the I Have a Dream speech.
-Charles and Lady Diana are finally divorced after 4 years of separation, bringing to an end what many people thought was a "Storybook wedding."
+Charles and Lady Diana are finally divorced after four years of separation.
+This brings to an end what many people thought was a storybook wedding.
 1535...Pizarro and his conquistadors execute the last emperor of the 300-year-old Inca civilization.

 atomic bombat the Semipalatinsk test site in the

 Katrina, the most costly

 United States, hits the Gulf Coast with 145 mph winds.
-Failing dykes in dollars in damage, and people are stranded on roof tops until rescue.
+Failing dykes in dollars in damage.
+People are stranded on roof tops until rescue.
 Living conditions in temporary shelters are unsanitary and people are in need of